Imanimtiaz2001/LED-Music-System/README.md

 # LED-Music-System
-This is an arduino project which is made on esp32(micro controller).
-This system will control the blinking of LEDs with the help of different notes and frequencies of music by making the voltage high or low.
-You can connect the music device directly or via blutooth or wifi with esp32.
+It is an Arduino project made on ESP32(micro controller) in which there is a Music integrated light system.
+The blinking of LEDS is controlled according to different notes and frequencies of music by making the voltage low or high.
+It is controlled with the help of web server.
+Its hardware coding is done on Arduino IDE and web server is made with the help of html and CSS.
+The music device can be connected directly or via Bluetooth or Wi-Fi with Esp32.